sk4ndal-commits/SimpleMathPlotter/README.md

 - Select or define a mathematical function in the UI
 - Adjust parameters and ranges as needed
 - View the plotted graph in real time
-- Export graphs or save function configurations (if implemented)
+- Export graphs or save function configurations

-## Code Quality

-- Follows SOLID principles and clean architecture
-- Separation of UI, business logic, and infrastructure
-- Readable, maintainable, and well-documented code

-## License

-This project is licensed under the MIT License.

 ---